UoR Graduate Attributes

 In practice students should

-- Participate in teamwork and contribute to group success by working towards common goals.
+- Participate in teamwork and contribute to group success by identifying and working towards common goals.

-- Develop leadership skills by taking initiative and encouraging others to contribute their strengths in collaborative settings
+- Develop leadership skills by taking initiative, contributing ideas, and supporting others to engage.

 Sustainability-Minded